You can find Settings under the user icon in the top menu bar.

 To enable Two-factor authentication, follow these steps:

-Crowdin asks you to confirm your password before you can perform any of the sudo-protected actions that include creating/changing your password and email, connecting/disconnecting SSO, enabling/disabling two-factor authentication, creating personal access tokens, and deleting your account.
+Crowdin asks you to confirm your password before you can perform any of the sudo-protected actions.
+They include creating/changing your password and email, connecting/disconnecting SSO, enabling/disabling two-factor authentication, creating personal access tokens, and deleting your account.

 After you’ve confirmed your password, you’ll be able to perform the sudo-protected actions without additional re-authentication within the next five minutes.